-Leading up a major iOS update (like the shift between iOS 10 and iOS 11 that is loaded with tons of new features), it’s a lot of fun to jump on the beta testing bandwagon.
+Leading up a major iOS update (like the iOS 12 update with a lot of performance-enhancing features, it’s a lot of fun to jump on the beta testing bandwagon.
 If you’re in the public beta testing channel, then you get to play with all the cool new features months before everyone else.

 Disabling the Beta Software Profile

 Jumping off the beta release schedule and falling back to the public release schedule is as simple as deleting your “iOS Beta Software Profile”.

 If that name sounds familiar, it should–it’s the exact profile you loaded on your iOS device when installing the beta release channel.